LittleFish-Coder/gen-ai-uav/README.md

 2. Train The Model (optional)
 3. Test The Model

-In each notebook, we provide baseline code for you to follow.
+In each notebook, we provide baseline and enhanced method for you to follow.

 You can just finish the basline part for quick testing.
 ### Prepare The Dataset